John Stanley Chick: Service between the wars

 On 13 April 1919, as part of the postwar downsizing of the Royal Air Force, Chick gave up his rank of acting-captain.
 1 August 1919 saw him appointed flying officer.
 On 8 October 1919, he was assigned pilot's duties with No. 100 Squadron RAF.
 Sixteen days later, he received a permanent commission as a flying officer.
 On 28 June 1920, he was posted to No. 24 Squadron RAF; later that year, on 7 December, he transferred to No. 60 Squadron RAF.
-After a couple of test piloting assignments, which included a stint on an aerobatics team that flew RAF SE.5as.
+In 1922, he was assigned to the Royal Aircraft Establishment at Farnborough as a test pilot, which included a stint on an aerobatics team that flew SE5.as.
 It was during this time, on 30 June 1923, that he was promoted to flight lieutenant.
+In 1926, he was posted to the newly-created High Speed Flight at RAF Felixstowe.
 Chick then attended the Instructors Course at the Central Flying School and was rated A1.
 A tour of duty at the Central Flying School followed, beginning 22 June 1927.
 He rounded out the decade by leading the Central Flying School aerobatics team in 1929.

 Beginning 19 January 1931, he attended the Royal Air Force Staff College.
 From there he was appointed a flight commander in No. 203 Squadron RAF on 23 January 1932, with the rank of squadron leader following closely on 1 February 1932.
 On 15 January 1934, he received his first command, Station Flight of Cambridge University Air Squadron at RAF Duxford.
 On 1 April 1937, he was promoted once again, to wing commander.
 Just before the start of World War II, in February 1939, Chick was appointed Officer Commanding No. 49 Squadron RAF.